DelphiBuilder/NetCom7/README.md

 ### Demo Updates
 - Added new `SimpleThreadedSockets` demo
 - Added new `SimpleSockets_UDP` demo
-- Added new `SimpleSockets_TLS` demo for TLS/SSL secure communications
+- Added new `SimpleSockets_TLS` demo for TLS/SSL secure communications (basic raw sockets)
+- Added new `SimpleThreadedSockets_TLS` demo for TLS/SSL secure communications (raw threaded sockets)
 - Updated the `SimpleSockets` demo
 - Added new `ThreadedSocketsBenchmark` demo for performance testing and comparison